arisdavid/k8s-project/README.md

 ## Local Development

 For local development and testing setup a Kubernetes cluster using minikube.
-The minikube cluster will be used to deploy the python, redis and kafka servers.
+The minikube cluster is where the python apps, redis and kafka server will be deployed.

 Launch a minikube cluster using the following command: